 But gender diversity is only part of the story.
 In a world where the UK needs 203,000 people with Level 3+ engineering skills each year to meet demand, it is vital that Siemens continues to highlight role models from a diverse variety of identities and backgrounds; increasing the opportunity for young people to see and recognise people like themselves in exciting and challenging careers.

 SeeMe also shares Siemens resources and contacts with teachers so they can run similar events of their own.

 To date, the project has reached over 4,000 young people from state and independent schools.
-It was shortlisted for the 2019 Social Mobility Awards and won the 2019 STEM Inspiration Award for outstanding contribution for widening participation, diversity and inclusion in STEM.

 Impact evaluation shows that, before attending the live stage show, 47% of girls said they don’t know what job/career they want before attending.
 After attending the stage show, 69.2% said they could imagine themselves in a STEM career, 78.4% felt inspired to find out more about STEM careers, and 76.4% said they now know more about the range of different STEM careers available.

 The SeeMe initiative has won and been shortlisted for a number of awards:

 - 2021 RateMyApprenticeship Awards – winner of the Best Diversity Initiative Award

 - 2021 World Skills UK Diversity & Inclusion Heroes Awards – winner, large employer campaign of the year